 MLS and Bournemouth offer many activities outside of learning time.
 See our Be Social page for more information on the range of activities and excursions on offer.

-Throughout your time at MLS you will receive the support not only of your teachers and the client services staff but also a tutor.
-Your tutor will meet with you at least once a term to discuss your academic progress and will be available throughout your course to provide guidance in your studies.
+Throughout your time at MLS you will receive the support not only of your teachers and the client services staff but also through a regular tutorial.
+Your tutorial will take place at least once a term to discuss your academic progress and your teacher and academic managers will be available throughout your course to provide guidance in your studies.

 Reporting and Assessment